TheIconfactory/Tapestry/Documentation/API.md

 Optional properties:

   * needs\_verification: `Boolean` with true if verification is needed (by calling `verify()`)
-  * verify\_variables: 'Boolean' with true if variable changes cause verification.
+  * verify\_variables: `Boolean` with true if variable changes cause verification.
 Use this option if changing a variable will affect  loading content (because its a part of a URL, for example).
   * provides\_attachments: `Boolean` with true if connector generates attachments directly, otherwise post-processing of HTML content will be used to capture images, videos, and link previews.
   * authorization\_header: `String` with a template for the authorization header.
 If no value is specified, "Bearer \_\_ACCESS\_TOKEN\_\_" will be used.
 See below for options.
   * refresh\_status\_code: `Number` with the HTTP status code that indicates authorization needs to be refreshed.
 Default value is 401.
 A value of 0 will not attempt to refresh tokens.